 - The closure of colleges may mean Australia as a whole will not have enough providers to handle the post-pandemic influx of students after borders re-open.
 When there is too much demand, and not enough supply, you see a rise in prices, and compromises on quality in delivery.

 - The 408 visa may result in students risking being a ‘non-genuine’ when they try and move back to a student visa (as they have effectively said they would rather work than study).

-On the 15th of May, Go Study’s General Manager, Simon Costain expressed these and other concerns on a public social media forum (LinkedIn) for industry members to consider, and urged anyone involved to contact the Immigration Minister to express their individual views.
-We believe this legislation as flawed, as it puts students at risk of choosing an option that may close off their intended pathway, while also adding increased pressure to colleges who are already in financial distress.
+On the 15th of May, Go Study’s General Manager, Simon Costain expressed these and other concerns on a public social media forum (LinkedIn) for industry members to consider and urged anyone involved to contact the Immigration Minister to express their individual views.
+We believe this legislation is flawed, as it puts students at risk of choosing an option that may close off their intended pathway, while also adding increased pressure to colleges that are already in financial distress.

 Social Media Reactions

-Upon reading Mr. Costain’s posts, administrators of certain backpacker focused Facebook groups took the words of Mr. Costain and mis-interpreted them as trying to limit the ability of temporary visa holders to support themselves.
-They also attempted to paint Go Study in a negative light for expressing concern about the potential closure of schools resulting from a continued loss of students.
+Upon reading Mr Costain’s posts, administrators of certain backpacker focused Facebook groups took the words of Mr Costain and misinterpreted them as trying to limit the ability of temporary visa holders to support themselves.
+They also attempted to paint Go Study in a negative light by expressing concern about the potential closure of schools resulting from a continued loss of students.